 - The speed is below 5 km/h (3 mph) and the vehicle ahead turns off so that ACC no longer has a vehicle to follow.

-- Speed is reduced to below 30 km/h (20 mph) - only applies to cars with manual gearbox.
+- The speed is reduced to below 30 km/h (20 mph) - only applies to cars with manual gearbox.